bismex/Awesome-person-re-identification/README.md

 This is a repository for organizing articles related to person re-identification.
 Most papers are linked to the pdf address provided by "arXiv" or "Openaccess".
 However, some papers require an academic license to browse.
 For example, IEEE, springer, and elsevier journal, etc.

+### :high_brightness: Updated 2019-06-15
+- The CVPR papers have been categorized.

 ### :high_brightness: Updated 2019-06-14
 - Two papers have been included.
   - "Attribute-Driven Feature Disentangling and Temporal Aggregation for Video Person Re-Identification"